james-simon/james-simon.github.io/_posts/2022-10-10-volumetric-reaction.md

 I'll defer further discussion and the equations themselves to the [Appendix](#appendix).
 Let's just jump to the good part: here are videos of the reaction working.
-Note how, around $t = 60$, the concentration $u_6$ of the readout component is equal to the size of the system.

 <p style="text-align:center;">
 <img src="{{site.imgurl}}/reaction_diffusion/rd_sim_v=3.gif" width="30%">